-3.2 Administrative arrangements - river basin districts and competent authorities
+Administrative arrangements - river basin districts and competent authorities

-At a decentralised level, Greece is managed by 7 Decentralised Administrations, 13 selfgoverned Regions, and 325 Municipalities.
+At a decentralised level, Greece is managed by 7 Decentralised Administrations, 13 self-governed Regions, and 325 Municipalities.
 This restructuring of the decentralised state structure in Greece (called "Kallikratis") was implemented in 2010 and has created some confusion regarding the roles and functioning of various state institutions and difficulties on various topics including water management.

 With regard to the development of the RBMPs, the national competent authority is the "Special Secretariat for Water" (under the Ministry of Environment, Energy and Climate Change), based on the Presidential Decree 24/2010 OJ A 56/15.04.2010 and Law 3199/2003, which has the following responsibilities: coordination of water management issues; implementation of the WFD; monitoring of water quality and quantity; management and reuse of wastewater; floods management.
 Furthermore, the main competencies of the Secretariat are described in WISE 1.1.
 The decentralised administrations (Regional Water Directorates) are responsible for the river basin districts.
 However, for the first round of the RBMPs they signed off their responsibility for the drafting of the plans to the EGY, but they were involved and contributed to the final formulation of the PoMs at the regional level; they are the ones responsible for implementing the plans.
 The RBMPs specifically state that "the RBMPs of Greece are developed under the responsibility of the competent authorities for each RBD.
 Based on a request by their Secretaries, the Special Secretariat for Water took over the development of the RBMPs, which then were commissioned to consultants".
-Nevertheless, other authorities including regional, municipal, and local authorities from other sectors have contributed under topics of their expertise and interest.
+Other authorities including regional, municipal, and local authorities from other sectors have contributed under topics of their expertise and interest.
+Nevertheless, this has not been the case for GR13/14: they were not commissioned to consultants, but they were in fact drafted by the EGY with the direct contributions of the Regional Water Directorates of Crete, and North and South Aegean respectively.